AlexsLemonade/scpca-nf/custom-celltype-references.md

 This value should _not include_ the file name itself.
 For example, if the path to your file is `/path/to/reference/<cellassign_reference_name>.tsv`, only provide the value `/path/to/reference`.
 You can skip this parameter if you are not performing cell type annotation with `CellAssign`.
-- `params.project_celltype_metafile`: The path/uri to your cell type metadata file, including the the file name.
+- `params.project_celltype_metafile`: The path/uri to your cell type metadata file, including the file name.

 When running the workflow, be sure to use the `--perform_celltyping` flag to perform cell type annotation.